-- a) Relevant person must not deal in the Company's securities in connection with a margin lending arrangement.
-Such dealings would include: - 1) entering into a margin lending arrangement in respect of the Company's securities; - 2) transferring securities in the Company into an existing margin loan account; and - 3) selling securities in the Company to satisfy a call pursuant to a margin loan.
+- Relevant Persons must not deal in the Company's securities in connection with a margin lending arrangement.
+Such dealings would include: - entering into a margin lending arrangement in respect of the Company's securities: - transferring securities in the Company into an existing margin loan account; and - 3) selling securities in the Company to satisfy a call pursuant to a margin loan.